Frosted Blackberry Scones: Bake Straight From the Freezer

 Instructions

-• Place 2 cups (240 g) unbleached all-purpose flour, 1/3 cup (66 g) granulated sugar, 1/4 teaspoon baking soda, and 1/4 teaspoon cinnamon into your food processor or a large mixing bowl if you prefer.
-Pulse a few times or whisk by hand to mix.
+• Mix Dry Ingredients: In a food processor or bowl, combine 2 cups (240 g) unbleached all-purpose flour, 1/3 cup (66 g) granulated sugar, 1/4 teaspoon baking soda, and 1/4 teaspoon cinnamon.
+Pulse or whisk to mix.

-• Pour 1/4 cup (57 g) 2% or whole milk into a measuring cup and add 1 (50 g) large egg.
-Lightly beat with a fork.
-Add to butter and flour mixture.
-Pulse until dough just begins to stick together.
+• Add Wet Ingredients: Beat 1/4 cup (57 g) 2% or whole milk and 1 (50 g) large egg together.
+Stir into the flour mixture until just combined.

-• Use a fork to smash warm berries into the butter.
-Add 1 tablespoon heavy cream or half-and-half, 1 cup (114 g) powdered sugar, and 1 teaspoon vanilla extract and stir until smooth.
+• Make the Glaze: Microwave 1 tablespoon butter and 2 blackberries until butter melts.
+Mash the berries, then stir in 1 tablespoon heavy cream or half-and-half, 1 cup (114 g) powdered sugar, and 1 teaspoon vanilla extract until smooth.

 Nutrition